Imitation Learning with Limited Actions via Diffusion Planners and Deep Koopman Controllers: Case Study: Real Robot Scooping

 \section{Case Study: Real Robot Scooping}

 We evaluate \method{} on a robot scooping task, where the goal is to use a spoon to manipulate a chocolate piece in a bowl.
 The experiment was conducted using a 7-DoF Panda robot.
 Human demonstrations were collected by manually scooping the chocolate with the spoon, and robot action-labeled demonstrations were gathered through kinesthetic teaching using the same spoon.
 We collected 100 trajectories for both human and robot demonstrations.
-To reduce the computational overhead of generating pixel states for planning, we use a pretrained ResNet\cite{7780459} to extract feature embeddings from pixel observations.
-The diffusion planner generates future embeddings conditioned on the current pixel observations, and the controller produces robot joint angles as actions.
+To reduce the computational overhead of generating pixel states for planning, we use a pretrained ResNet~\cite{7780459} to extract feature embeddings from pixel observations.
+The diffusion planner generates future embeddings conditioned on the current pixel observations, and the controller produces robot joint states as actions.

 For each configuration, we ran 15 test episodes.
 Three random initial spoon positions were selected, and five episodes were conducted for each starting position.
 The success rates for the scooping task are shown in Fig. \ref{fig:robot_results}.